 POLI-111 American Government & Politics

-An introductory survey covering the major institutions and processes of American government and politics, with a focus on understanding current issues and events.
+An introductory course covering the major institutions and processes of American government and politics, with a focus on the Constitution, mass political behavior, and the decision-making of elected officials.

 POLI-121 Comparative Government and Politics